All Products

 Document Center

 Circuit breaking is a traffic management mechanism used to protect your system from further damage in the event of a system failure or overload.
 In traditional Java services, frameworks such as Resilience4j can be used to implement circuit breaking.
 Compared with the traditional approaches, Istio allows you to implement circuit breaking at the network level without integrating circuit breaking into the application code of each service.
-This topic describes how to configure the connectionPool field to implement the circuit breaking feature.
+You can configure the connectionPool field to implement circuit breaking.
+This improves system stability and reliability and protects desired services from being affected by abnormal requests.

 Prerequisites